 It all started with the notch, smartphone companies trying to get maximum screen real state without compromising the usability.
-And, after the notch, we saw lots of crazy & innovative ideas, pop-up camera, sliding cameras, and now Samsung has a slider and rotatable camera.
+And, after the notch, we saw lots of crazy & innovative ideas like pop-up camera, sliding cameras, and rotatable cameras.

-Well, in the wake of all these crazy ideas Samsung was one of the first to implement a hole punch display.
-With the S10 lineup, Samsung cut up a hole on the display to make room for the front camera.
-And, personally I do prefer this look, I’ve been using the S10 Plus for more than a month now and I’ve got so attached with this phone.
+Well, in the wake of all these crazy ideas Samsung was one of the first to implement a hole-punch display.
+With the S10 lineup, Samsung cut up a hole in the display to make room for the front camera.
+And, personally I do prefer this look, I’ve been using the S10 Plus for more than a month now and I’ve got attached to this phone.
 I just love it and I’m going to tell you exactly why, so let’s get started with the long term review of the S10 Plus.

 Samsung Galaxy S10 Plus: Long Term Review

 Let’s just start with the most controversial of things, the hole-punch display.
 We saw plenty of leaks before the official launch of the S10 series and it was no surprise to see the hole punch when Samsung launched their S10 series.
 At first, I was skeptical about the idea of having a camera cutout on the screen, but after seeing this thing with my own eyes and after using it for a while I love this thing.
 And with these really creative wallpapers, the hole punch got more interesting.
 It became this thing you could actually adore about your S10 Plus.
 The Guardian of the Galaxy and this Spiderman Wallpaper are my personal favorites.